Juris Doctor Graduation Checklist

 - More Financial Aid Office Information

-— I have completed an Employment Survey, and (if required) a Graduate Appointment with the Office of Career Services.
+— I have completed a Graduate Employment Survey and (if required) a Graduate Appointment with the Career Development Center.

 — I have been properly admitted to the Law School.